-The Contextual Interference (CI) effect is the term used to describe the learning outcomes associated with different practice schedules.
-The CI effect is a term used to describe the findings that optimal levels of complexity (interference) promote learning when it is assessed as performance in retention and transfer tests.
+The CI effect is the term used to describe the findings that optimal levels of challenge/complexity promote learning when learning is assessed as performance in retention and transfer tests.

 The concept of CI comes from an Information Processing (IP) research perspective and entails structuring practice of a number of movement tasks that need distinctly different motor programs (relative force and timing of muscle contractions) by manipulating levels of intra and inter-task interference created by different practice schedules.

 High CI is ‘random practice’ where there is no opportunity to plan or repeat and compare responses.
 It is worth mentioning that in reality there are unlikely to be any true random sports.
 There is always some element of reading and understanding the environment and context.
-High CI supports learning because it allows the development of quick decision-making and skillful execution of movement patterns linked to picking up perceptual information.
+High CI supports learning because it allows the development of quick decision-making and skilful execution of movement patterns linked to picking up perceptual information.

 From an IP perspective, the solution has been forgotten and needs to be retrieved, leading to forgetting and retrieval and/or embellishment of the motor program.
 High CI is associated with low performance in practice but much better performance in retention and transfer tasks.